ap4sc/fuser/examples/hello.md

 ...
 1 drwxr-xr-x 2 youruser yourgroup 0 0 "Dec 31 16:00:00 1969" ...
 ```

-Now let's create a single file in this directory called "hello.txt".
+Now let's create a single file in the base directory called "hello.txt".
 We again set its attributes using the `FileAttr` struct.

 ```rs
 const HELLO_TXT_NAME: &str = "hello.txt";